top of page

 A new image, also down to Vincent Ducaroy, has just been completed, and you really have to look twice to recognise this one, because the windows and shutters look exactly like those round the corner.

-The address is 2 avenue Général de Gaulle and it's right opposite the one on the side of Bar Celtic.
+The address is 2 av Général de Gaulle and it's right opposite the one on the side of Bar Celtic.

 Great to see new additions to Grasse's wall art!